gjbex/Python-for-systems-programming/source-code/README.md

 1. `paramiko`: a few examples of using the Paramiko library for SSH to remote hosts.
 1. `processes`: examples of how to work with processes.
-1. `sched`: scheduled execution of funcitons in Python.
+1. `sched`: scheduled execution of functions in Python.
 1. `subprocess`: illustrates executing a shell command from a Python script using the `subprocess` module.
 1. `xml-generator`: code to generate a random XML documents.